Measuring the Time-Varying Market Efficiency in the Prewar and Wartime Japanese Stock Market, 1924-1943: The Model

+We call $\zeta_t$ the time-varying degree of market efficiency, which measures how close or far from efficient markets the actual markets are at $t$ (the stock market is efficient if $\zeta_t$ is zero).

-To conduct a statistical inference on our time-varying degree of market efficiency, we apply a residual bootstrap technique to the TV-AR model above.
-We build a set of bootstrap samples of the TV-AR estimates under the hypothesis that all the TV-AR coefficients are zero.
-This procedure provides us with a (simulated) distribution of the estimated TV-AR coefficients, assuming the stock return processes are generated under the efficient market hypothesis.
-Then, we compute the corresponding distributions of the impulse response and degree of market efficiency.
-Finally, by using confidence bands derived from such simulated distributions, we conduct a statistical inference on our estimates and detect periods when the prewar Japanese stock market experienced market inefficiency.
+Furthermore, we apply a residual bootstrap technique to the TV-VAR model to make a statistical inference on the time-varying degree of market efficiency.
+Based on the hypothesis that all the TV-VAR coefficients are $0$, we formulate a set of bootstrap samples for the TV-VAR estimates.
+Assuming that the processes for all variables are generated in an efficient market, this procedure provides a (simulated) distribution of the estimated TV-VAR coefficients.
+We then compute the corresponding distributions of the impulse response and degree of market efficiency.
+Finally, we conduct a statistical inference of the estimates to examine whether market efficiency has changed over time in the prewar and wartime Japanese stock market.
+We detect periods when the prewar and wartime Japanese stock market experienced market inefficiency using confidence bands derived from such simulated distributions.